What makes Kingdom Harvest special?

 One of the words used in the industry is decarboxylation, a big word for heat.
 Processors, the ones who actually take the CBD from the flower, have to heat the actual flower in order to release the CBD so they can capture it for their extracted oils.
 One may often hear the term “isolate” or find a product which boasts an extremely potent content of CBD.
 Isolate means that the processing lab focused its extraction of the flower directly on the CBD component thus leaving behind the other beneficial nutrients of the actual plant.
 This type of process would be equivalent to just pulling the juice out of an apple and leaving behind the valuable fiber and other components of the fruit.
 One should strongly question whether or not an isolation technique of extraction actually provides the complete level of benefit sought.
 It is based upon these concerns that processors embarked on the concept of a full spectrum approach to extraction.

-The term “full spectrum hemp extract” means that the processor utilized a heating method to pull CBD from the flower but it also means there is a spectrum of components which are also extracted.
+The term “full spectrum hemp extract” means that the processor utilized a heating method to pull CBD from the flower but it also means there is a spectrum of components that are also extracted.
 The word spectrum is often used in connection with a rainbow.
 Within the rainbow are a group of colors all of which contribute to the actual rainbow.
-Similarly, within the hemp flower one can find a large number of “phytonutrients” yet another big word that simply means substances found within plants which are believed to be beneficial to human health.
-So a safe definition of full spectrum hemp oil is an extracted oil from the hemp flower which contains both CBD and other plant nutrients and which is obtained through a process of heat.
+Similarly, within the hemp flower, one can find a large number of “phytonutrients” yet another big word that simply means substances found within plants that are believed to be beneficial to human health.
+So a safe definition of full-spectrum hemp oil is an extracted oil from the hemp flower which contains both CBD and other plant nutrients and is obtained through a process of heat.
 But is this the best extraction process?
 Does the heat actually burn away other nutrients?
 And how does one maintain the integrity of the benefits found in the hemp flower?